slotThe/xmonad/tutorial.md

 But we also wanted to add magnification, right?
 Luckily for us, there's a module for that as well!
 It's called [XMonad.Layout.Magnifier].
-Again, take a look at the documentation yourself before reading on—see if you can figure out what to do for yourself.
+Again, take a look at the documentation yourself before reading on—see if you can reason out what to do for yourself.
 I will pick the `magnifiercz'` modifier from the library; it magnifies a window by a given amount, but only if it is a stack window.
 Let's add it to our three column layout thusly: